-Each year PAMAGIC recognizes one individual or organization that has contributed greatly to the promotion or advancement of GIS in Pennsylvania.
+Each year Keystone GIS (formerly PaMAGIC) recognizes one individual or organization that has contributed greatly to the promotion or advancement of GIS in Pennsylvania.
 The Excellence Award has been presented at the annual PA GIS Conference since 2009.

 Go to awards by year:

 This award is being presented to Rachel Ralls in recognition for her steadfast commitment and leadership of Central PA GIS Day.
 Since the events inception in 2009, Rachel played key roles in securing speakers and venues, building partnerships, facilitating, and coordinating committee meetings, and working with high school students and teachers in the geospatial professional community.
 The example that Rachel has set forth ensures that the Central GIS Day Event will continue to serve all sectors of the commonwealth for years to come.

 Rachel is known for her relentless enthusiasm, and her dedication and leadership have contributed greatly to Pennsylvania’s GIS community.

 In her role as the Conference and Events Manager for the County Commissioners Association of Pennsylvania, Sam Neely has served as the lead for planning the Pennsylvania GIS Conference for the past 10 years.
 The PAGIS Conference is a staple within Pennsylvania’s GIS Community that has provided an outlet for all branches of government, education, and the private sector to come together and network with one common goal, advancing and promoting understanding and acceptance of geospatial technologies in our state, a mission that mirrors that of Keystone GIS’.

 Sam’s committed leadership and dedicated coordination of the event are a main reason for its success.
 We appreciate her contribution and thank her for all that she has done to advance the work of the geospatial community across the Commonwealth of Pennsylvania.